AdamJelley/EfficientOfflineRL/README.md

 Other environments can be run by changing the config.
 Hyperparameters can be changed either in the relevant config or overridden with arguments as above.

 The pre-training argument can also be set to `--pretrain BC` to only pretrain the actor (corresponding to the ablation in Appendix D of the paper), or ignored to run the default algorithm without pre-training.
 LayerNorm can also be removed from the actor or critic with `--actor_LN False` and `--critic_LN False` respectively.
 For `pretrain_steps`, `td_component` (referred to as $\lambda$ in the paper) and other hyperparameters used please see the paper.
+Videos of the agent during final evaluation can be recorded using `--render True`.

 ## Adroit Environments (Section 6 of Paper)